marcus-nl/ember-schema-generator/README.md

 jgen.close();
 ```

-This will generate the following output:
+This will generate the following JSON representation:
 ```json
 [ {
   "name" : "Zoo",